 If you want to read more about fabrics for embroidery for beginners, head over to this article: Choosing fabrics for hand embroidery

 Which embroidery threads do you need?

 Like with fabric, threads come in a huge variety of materials and forms.
 However, there are two types of thread that are used the most for embroidery: stranded embroidery floss and pearl cotton.

 Many modern embroidery patterns call for 6 stranded embroidery floss.
 This is a common thread made out of 6 thinner threads.
 The special feature is that you can separate them to adjust the thickness of the thread.
 Let’s imagine you want to stitch something very small and delicate – then you’ll use 1 or 2 strands of embroidery floss.
 If you want to go bolder or larger – use 4 or up to all 6 strands.
 6 stranded embroidery floss comes in many colors and is available in different materials like cotton (the most common one), wool, linen, or polyester.

 So what about the other type of thread, pearl cotton?
 This one might look similar to the regular 6 stranded embroidery floss but it is made differently.

-Pearl cotton consists of multiple threads twisted together but unlike the 6 stranded embroidery floss you are not supposed to separate them into individual strands.
-The difference in thickness of thread is not adjustable manually.
+Pearl cotton consists of multiple threads twisted together but unlike the 6 stranded embroidery floss, you are not supposed to separate them into individual strands.
+The difference in thickness of the thread is not adjustable manually.
 However, there are different thicknesses available for pearl cotton.

 As much as I love the look and feel pearl cotton, the 6 stranded embroidery floss is much more versatile and beginner-friendly.
 Many modern embroidery patterns on the market use this type of thread and investing in 6 stranded embroidery floss is what I encourage you to do before diving deeper into the world of specialty threads.